-Dr. Brughera has been a director of Fennec since August 2016.
+Dr. Brughera, age 68, has been a director of Fennec since August 2016.
 Currently, he is the founder at Brucon srls and Strategic Advisor at Essetifin.
 From 2011 until 2021, Dr. Brughera had been CEO of Lediant Biosciences and has held several positions for the Sigma-Tau Group, including CEO and Global Head of Sigma Tau Rare Disease, President of Sigma-Tau Research and President of Sigma-Tau Pharmaceuticals.
 He drove the commercial revival of a lead oncology product line resulting in its successful sale for a total of around \$900M.
-He also successfully out-licensed the Defibrotide US rights to Jazz Pharmaceuticals.
+He also successfully out-licensed the Defibrotide US rights to Jazz Pharmaceuticals and the product Recovi to Chiesi Pharmaceuticals..
 From 2004 to 2010, Dr. Brughera served as the Vice President of Preclinical Development at Nerviano Medical Sciences (NMS), a pharmaceutical oncology-focused integrated discovery and development company.
 He also served as the Managing Director at Accelera, an independent contract research organization with the NMS Group.
 From 1999 to 2004, Dr. Brughera held several senior level positions in the areas of research and development with Pharmacia and Pfizer.
 Prior to 1999, he held various positions at Pharmacia & Upjohn and Farmitalia Carlo Erba SpA, an Italian pharmaceutical company.
 He currently serves on the Board of Leadiant Biosciences Inc and Limited; advisor and biotech champion at Indaco Ventures Partners SGR.
 Previously was a Board member of Gentium, Exelead, Soligenix, Lee's Pharmaceuticals and Naicons.

 Dr. Brughera earned his degree in veterinary medicine from the University of Milan and is a European Registered Toxicologist.
 Dr. Brughera has wide-spread experience and knowledge of pharmaceutical drug development in international companies.
-His knowledge in particular, of clinical drug development in Europe, deepens the Board's collective qualifications, skills and experience.
+His scientific and business knowledge in particular in the oncology and orphan drug space deepens the board's collective qualifications, skills and experience.